Posting USA

 A factor that should not be underestimated when sending employees to the USA is their integration in the USA.
 If the employee does not feel comfortable here or is not sufficiently integrated, the assignment often fails.

-The following points can therefore be helpful in the integration process:
+The following points can therefore be helpful for integration:

-• Help with finding a place to live and relocating
+• Help with finding an apartment and moving

 • Language courses